Promoting Psychological Health

 Understanding and Treating Depression

-The causes and treatment of depression have been a focus of study at ORI for almost 30 years.
-Current research focuses on understanding family and emotional processes related to adolescent depression, developing and evaluating innovative treatments including those for delivery on the Internet, and disseminating treatment programs into community settings.
+The causes and treatment of depression have been a focus of study at ORI for over 30 years.
+Recent research focuses on understanding family, emotional, and biological processes related to adolescent and maternal depression, methods for treating depression in youth with multiple disorders, and developing and evaluating innovative prevention and treatment programs for use by clinicians.

 - Depressed Mothers' Parenting of Adolescents: Social-cognitive & Neural Mechanisms